lightsail-workshop/rekognition-workshop/content/lab/_index.md

     ![](./images/lightsail_ip.png?classes=border)

-* Open a new browser window or tab and paste the Lightsail IP address into the address bar
+* Open a new browser window or tab and paste the Lightsail IP address into the address bar.
+The matching game should appear.

+### Extra Credit: Creating a DNS entry for your application ###
+When you access web sites you usually enter a domain name such as https://www.amazon.com.
+Your web browser uses the Domain Name System (DNS) to convert the domain name into an IP address.

+<a href = "https://robzhu.github.io/domain2LS/" target= "_blank">This tutorial</a> will show you how to map your instance's IP address to your domain.com domain name.